Harsha29-kns/DF-Tools_overview/Lab Exercises/Ex.No-5 Autopsy.md

 # Ex.No 5: Use Autopsy to Create a Case and Import Evidence

-## Description
+## Aim
-Autopsy is an open-source digital forensics platform used for analyzing and extracting data from digital devices.
-Below is a step-by-step guide to perform a basic forensic investigation using Autopsy.
+To create a new forensic case and import digital evidence using **Autopsy**, analyze artifacts, and generate a detailed forensic report.

 ---